Original Framework

 A Preventative, Not Reactive Approach

-Traditional approaches to counselling and behaviour support often focus on deficits — diagnosing what’s “wrong” and attempting to fix it.
+Traditional approaches often focus on deficits — diagnosing what’s “wrong” and attempting to fix it.
 The Schultz Human Flourishing Model takes a fundamentally different approach.

 The model recognises that human flourishing is not achieved in isolation.
-It requires supportive relationships, meaningful community connection, ongoing learning, and the development of moral thinking — all within a cultural context that values each person’s unique potential.
+It is shaped through supportive relationships, meaningful community connection, ongoing learning and the development of moral thinking.

 The Eight Elements of Flourishing